Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if

-If you’re planning a trip to Tokyo, I’ve put together a list 10 ways you can save money when traveling to Tokyo:
+So, for my budget travelers out there, I’ve put together a guide to 10 ways you can save money when traveling to Tokyo…

 1. Fill up at the local convenience store

 When I first visited Japan, I was astounded at the number of convenience stores.
 It feels like there are convenience stores everywhere in Japan.

 If you’re traveling on a budget in Tokyo, convenience stores are your go-to.
 Unlike convenience stores elsewhere, goods are not overpriced here – you won’t pay $3 for a bottle of water!

 And another way you can save money?

 When it comes to your lunch, stock up on meals!
 This is very common for local Japanese who haven’t brought their meals to work.
 A lunch box can cost you anywhere between 300 to 800 JPY (approximately $3 – 8 USD) depending on what you select.

 Some of the convenience stores even have a little area where you can sit down and eat, and chopsticks and disposable cutlery are provided.
 If you’ve ordered a hot meal, you can also heat your food up – either the store clerk will ask you, or sometimes the microwave is available for you to use freely.